Logo

 Toni Collette had previously worked as executive producer for the films she appeared in, Like Minds, The Black Balloon, and Hey, Hey, It's Esther Blueburger.

-In 2018, Toni Collette gave what some critics considered to be one of her best performances in the horror film Hereditary, in which she played Annie Graham, the matriarch of a family haunted by the supernatural following the death of her mother.
+In 2018, Toni Collette starred in the horror film Hereditary, playing Annie Graham, the matriarch of a family haunted by the supernatural following the death of her mother.

 Toni Collette was initially reluctant to take on the role, but became convinced by the script's grounded approach and its exploration of grief and loss.

-Toni Collette won the Gotham Independent Film Award for Best Actress and was nominated for the Independent Spirit Award for Best Female Lead for her performance.
+Toni Collette won the Gotham Independent Film Award for Best Actress and was nominated for the AACTA, Critics' Choice and Independent Spirit Awards in that category for her performance.

 Toni Collette starred in Wanderlust, a BBC One drama series about the troubled relationship between Collette's character, Joy Richards, a therapist, and her husband.